hanmpark/philosophers/README.md

 - A single process can contain multiple threads.
 - Address space: when Forking, we duplicate the memory.
 With threads, ***all the variables has the same address***.

-Thus, we will have to be careful accessing the memory.
+Thus, when there are multiple threads, we will have to be careful accessing the memory.

 ### Race conditions 🏎